linnarsson-lab/auto-annotation/Developmental/Ectoderm/CGEInt.md

 synonyms:
 ---

 Similar to NblInh1, but expresses high levels of Adarb2 and Htr3a.
-Could be a migrating interneuron derived mainly from the CGE
+Could be a interneuron derived mainly from the CGE.

 Justification: